 Zenger is the world’s first digitally native wire service.
-Owned and operated by journalists, Zenger is independent and transparent.
+Owned and operated by journalists.

-Zenger’s model is to reward its open network of journalists by sharing advertising revenue with the people who create the content.
-Payments will come electronically, arriving in days instead of months, and will continue as long as people continue to read the articles—akin to how actors receive residual payments for TV advertisements.
+- Zenger’s model is to reward its open network of journalists by sharing advertising revenue with the people who create the content.

-Zenger provides wire stories to news outlets with no up-front cost and shares advertising revenue with them.
+- Zenger provides wire stories to news outlets, for low or no up-front cost, and shares advertising revenue with them.
 Instead of subtracting from their bottom line and deepening a struggling industry’s challenges, Zenger adds to their top line.

-Zenger is dedicated to bringing high-quality news content to overlooked communities, and promotes the broadest possible variety of voices and subjects.
+Zenger is dedicated to bringing high-quality news content to overlooked communities and promoting the broadest possible variety of voices and subjects.

 Zenger is a product of Z News Service, Inc., a Delaware Corporation.
 The majority of shares are held by journalists who work for Zenger.
-The minority shareholders include investors and funds in Paris, London, New York, Salt Lake City and San Francisco.
-No shareholder is involved in campaigns, lobbying, politics, government or any other topic Zenger covers.
+The minority shareholders include investors and funds in Paris, London, Dallas, Salt Lake City and San Francisco.
+No shareholder is involved in campaigns, lobbying, politics, or government.